 The Children's University Australasia (CUA) was launched at the assembly held on Friday 21 June.
 Open to Year 3-6 students, this award winning programme offers superior educational experiences to children outside of school recognising their achievements through the awarding of formal certificates.

-Rhymetime Storytime is now in recess until a date to be advised in Term 1 2020.
+Rhymetime Storytime will re-commence on Wednesday 4 March 2020.
 All pre-Kindergarten children are eligible to attend with their parents/carers regardless of which school they will be attending.

 The Kiss and Drive area at the front of school is designed to provide a speedy and safe way to pick up and drop off students.
 To help delineate it from on street parking it is clearly marked.
 Our recently updated brochure is available under the Publications tab.